j0nt392/chord_recognition_model/README.md

 This model does not come with a dataset, it requires you to use your own.
 The recommended audiosamples you need:
 - One strum
 - No longer than 1-3 seconds
+- .wav format (or any other that works with Librosa)

 ## Feature extraction/Creating a dataset
 Create a folder in the project directory with the following structure (change the name of the subfolders if you'd like to train the model